 Mortgage Terms for Residential Properties

 - Term Length Based on Age: The maximum term for a residential mortgage usually ranges from 20 to 30 years.
 However, the term’s length also depends on the applicant’s age at the time of the mortgage’s conclusion.
-Typically, mortgages must be fully repaid by the time the borrower reaches 70 to 75 years of age.
+Many banks require the mortgage to be fully repaid between ages 70 and 75, depending on the lender’s policy.

 - Early Repayment Penalties: Early repayment of the mortgage can attract penalties.
 These penalties are usually a percentage of the amount repaid early and decrease over time.